Have you ever cracked an egg and found two yolks inside?

 Like the readers below, each FluentU video comes with tools designed to build your language skills.
 These include interactive captions you can click for a definition, native pronunciation and visual learning aid for any word.
 There are also flashcards, exercises and annotated transcripts for each video to help new vocabulary stick in your memory.

 The videos are organized by genre and learning level, so it’s easy to find something that works for you.
-But FluentU also suggests new videos based on what you’ve learned, so it’s a truly flexible but personalized experience.
+This makes it a truly flexible but personalized experience.
 Check out the full video library for free with a FluentU trial.

 The 6 Best Russian Readers for Language Learning on Every Page